marcelotduarte/cx_Freeze/doc/src/distutils.rst

    * - target_name
      - specifies the name of the file that is to be created
    * - upgrade_code
-     - define the upgrade code for the package that is created; this is used to force removal of any packages created with the same upgrade code prior to the installation of this one
+     - define the GUID of the upgrade code for the package that is created;
+       this is used to force removal of any packages created with the same upgrade code prior to the installation of this one; the valid format for a GUID is {XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX} where X is a hex digit.

 For example::